 Following the conviction of Stephen Port, the High Court granted an order quashing the conclusions of the previously held inquests into the deaths of Gabriel Kovari and Daniel Whitworth.
 HHJ Sarah Munro QC was appointed on 1 May 2019 to conduct fresh inquests into the deaths of Mr Kovari and Mr Whitworth alongside the resumed inquests into the deaths of Anthony Walgate and Jack Taylor.

-In light of current Covid-19 developments the Coroner, Her Honour Judge Munro, has postponed the Inquests’ start date of 7 January 2021.
-The written ruling containing her reasons for the decision has been published on this website.
-The Coroner is seeking observations by written submissions from Interested Parties on re-listing the hearings.
+In light of Covid-19 developments the Coroner, Her Honour Judge Munro, postponed the Inquests’ start date of 7 January 2021.
+The inquests’ evidential hearings will now start in the Barking Town Hall on 5 October 2021.